I realize I am always measuring my life in some

 To feel nothing during the metro fight

-and to walk through museums
+and to walk through

 with people I hardly know.